eduvpn/documentation/SAML.md

 you'll directly end up at the IdP.

-**NOTE**: if you want to add multiple IdPs that use identifiers that are not guaranteed globally unique, you MUST set `addEntityID` to `true` in `/etc/vpn-user-portal/config.php`.
+**NOTE**: if you want to add multiple IdPs that use identifiers that are not guaranteed globally unique, you MUST set `addEntityId` to `true` in `/etc/vpn-user-portal/config.php`.